The Umbrella User Guide Developer Hub

 Application Categories

-App categorization is conducted by a team of Umbrella researchers based on similarities among apps along with a number of other quantitative application feature sets.
+The system is capable of discovering thousands of apps; these are divided in to categories of ease of reference.
+Categorization of discoverable apps is conducted by a team of researchers, and based on similarities among apps as well as a number of other quantitative application feature sets.

 Category Descriptions